 We were also a lot better at putting up with the heat.
 Water play was alive and well and hours were spent running through sprinklers in the back yard… everyone just dealt with it.
 These days, it seems the weather’s getting hotter or we’re getting more precious, but it certainly seems more uncomfortable.
 We’re also aware of how dangerous the heat can be, particularly for infants.

 If you don’t have air-conditioning at home or you do but you just don’t want to hang out at home with your offspring for the ENTIRE day, here are some ideas to escape the heat.

 Head to a shopping centre that has indoor play equipment

-North Rocks Shopping Centre has a little toddler play area just outside Pronto Rocks Café.
-Pirates are popular with both Castle Mall and Home Hub Castle Hill having a Pirate Ship Playland for kiddies.
-Stanhope Village also has a great indoor one for toddlers near Leaf Café.
-And there is another relatively new play area at Winston Hills Mall.
+North Rocks Shopping Centre has a great new play area for kids – Jungle Rocks Play (it’s currently closed due to .
+Pirates are popular, with both Castle Towers and Home Hub Castle Hill having a Pirate Ship Playland for kiddies.
+Stanhope Village also has a little indoor play area for toddlers near Leaf Café.
+And there is another play area at Winston Hills Mall.
 Here’s a list of shopping centre play areas (note some are outdoors).

 Visit a swimming pool

 - Blacktown Leisure Centre has an indoor wave pool and the toddler splash pool.

 - Waves Fitness and Aquatic Centre at Baulkham Hills has an outdoor sun protected splash pool for the little ones and an outdoor pool for older kids.

 - Riverstone Swimming Centre (below) has an Olympic pool, a second smaller pool and a cool kids pool that has a shallow spa, a shower fountain and a bubbler fountain.
 The kids area also has a second mini spa area that’s like a bench seat (aka parent massage spot!) and a ‘current’ area where they float and the current pulls them along.
 There’s plenty of shade, a small play area and bbqs.

 Let your child’s creative juices flow at an art studio